 The Board of Directors requires the Company Secretary to oversee the meeting of the Board of Directors.
-Assigned Sub-Committees and Shareholders' Meetings To prepare the disclosure documents in accordance with the requirements of the SET and the SEC in accordance with the regulations of the SET and the SEC, completely and transparently, through the scrutiny of authorized directors or trustees of the information report, as well as supervision to the Company.
+The assigned sub-committees and shareholders' meetings are responsible for accurately and transparently documenting the disclosure of information in accordance with the requirements of the SET and the SEC.
+It has been audited by authorized directors or authorized information reporters, including supervision for the Company.
 The Board of Directors and executives are compliant with the relevant requirements as liaisons with the SET and the SEC.

-Reporting on the performance of duties of the Board of Directors and sub-committees
+2) Report of the duties of the Board of Directors and Sub-Committees

-The Board of Directors is aware of the preparation of financial reports to be accurate, complete and in accordance with appropriate financial reporting standards and accounting policies.
-The disclosure has been verified by independent auditors to review and comment on the Company's financial statements and approved by the Audit Committee and the Board of Directors prior to publication to shareholders to ensure that the Board of Directors reports the responsibilities of the Board of Directors on financial reports disclosed in the annual report along with the independent auditor's report.
-For the benefit of shareholders and ordinary investors, and the sub-committees have prepared performance reports for the past year to be presented to shareholders in the 2020 Annual Report.
+The Board of Directors realized to be aware of the preparation of financial reports to accurate, complete, and compliant financial reporting standards, appropriate accounting policies.
+The disclosure of such information has been audited by an external auditor of the company which is independent and giving opinion on the financial statements of the company, giving opinion and suggestions by the Audit Committee, then the Board of Directors approved before distributing to shareholders.
+To be reliable, the Board of Directors prepared a report of the Board of Directors' responsibility for financial reports disclosed in the Annual Report, along with the report of the certified auditor for the benefit of shareholders and general investors and the Sub-Committee will report the performance, in order to present to the shareholders in the Annual Report 2020.

-Connected transactions and conflicts of interest
+3) Related transactions and conflicts of interest

-The Board of Directors is an important policy not to Executives and employees take the opportunity to be directors.
-The Company's executives or employees seek personal benefits as defined in the Corporate Governance Policy Manual.
-Code of Conduct and Guidelines for Reporting Conflicts of Interest Executives and employees of the Company should avoid transactions related to themselves that may cause conflicts of interest with the Company and its directors.
-Executives or employees who have a minority in the list must not participate in the approval.
-Require disclosure of transactions that may have significant conflicts of interest and intertransactions detailing individuals who may have conflicts of interest, relationships, The characteristics of the transaction, conditions, policy, price and value of the transaction, reasons for necessity, taking into account the best interests of the shareholders, by expressing the opinions of the Audit Committee and/or the Board of Directors.
-Disclosure of transaction information as shown in the Annual Registration Statement (Form 56-1) and annual report (Form 56-2) of the Company (The Company is in the process of studying the preparation of an integrated sustainability report to provide stakeholders with greater benefits.)
-Require the preparation of the following reports:
+The Board of Directors is considered an important policy to prevent the Board of Directors, executives and employees from taking advantage of being directors, executives or employees of the Company.
+Seeking personal benefits which has been specified in the corporate governance policy manual Business ethics and guidelines for reporting conflicts of interest there are rules for directors, executives and employees of the company.
+The directors, executives, or employees who have interests in that transaction must not participate in the approval process.
+Stipulate disclosure of transactions that may have conflicts of interest and significant related transactions by showing details of persons that may have conflicts of interest, relationships, types of transactions, conditions, price policy and transaction values Necessity reason With due regard to the highest benefits of shareholders By expressing the opinion of the audit committee and / or the board of directors Disclose the related transaction as shown in the annual registration statement (Form 56-1) and the annual report (Form 56-2) of the company (The Company is in the process of studying the preparation of an integrated sustainability report to provide stakeholders with greater benefits.)
+Preparation of the report is as follows: